Course Summary

 Do

-The MSc Specialist Practice of Dento-Alveolar Surgery seeks to increase the general dentists’ skills in minor oral surgery and develop competencies.
+The MSc in Dento-Alveolar Surgery seeks to increase the general dentists’ skills in minor oral surgery and develop competencies.

 Many straightforward cases requiring minor oral surgery treatment are referred for specialist treatment yet they could and should easily be within the scope of the general practitioner.